Vegan Banana Cream Pie

 Golden Cookie Crust

-- 24 golden Oreos or vanilla cream cookie of your choice
+- 24 golden Oreos (or any vanilla cream cookie)

-- 4 tablespoons Earth Balance, dairy free margarine, sliced
+- 4 tablespoons vegan butter dairy free margarine, sliced

 Cream Pie Filling

 - ½ cup sugar

 - ¼ teaspoon salt

 - 1 ½ cups vegan evaporated milk (See note)